-The PASTRY FOR CROISSANTS, CROISSANT, brioche browse and much more: prepare the pastry dough at home, so you have in the morning a nice fresh croissant at the French (Since the raw frozen croissants will keep well for two weeks), it's not hard.
-Especially if you have a food processor or a planetary to knead.
+The PASTRY FOR CROISSANTS, CROISSANT, brioche browse and much more: prepare the pastry dough at home, so you have in the morning a nice fresh croissant at the French (Since the raw frozen croissants will keep well for two weeks), It is not difficult.
+Especially if you have a food processor or planetarium to knead.
 The procedure is the same as the classic puff pastry, but the crayon has risen.
 Your croissants are perfect.
 The recipe is that of master pastry chef Piergiorgio Giorilli, but I have drastically reduced the amount of yeast in favor of a long ripening in the refrigerator and a subsequent rise at room temperature.
 If you want to try croissants with a shorter leavening, within 24 hours, try the recipe FRENCH CROISSANT by chef Michel Roux

 INGREDIENTS FOR ABOUT 20 CROISSANTS

 500 g of strong flour (W 300)